burlachenkok/exploring-python3/python_details.md

 print (f"Hello {a}")
 ```

-The f-string forms what is known as a formatted string literal.
+The f-string form is known as a formatted string literal.
 To use formatted string literals, you should begin a string with `for `F` before the opening quotation mark.

-Inside this string, you can write a Python expression between `{` and `}`.
+Inside this string, you can write an arbitrary Python expression between `{` and `}`.
 For example, you can refer to variables or literal values.
 During using f-string you can pass an integer after the `:`.
 It will cause that field to be a minimum number of characters wide.
 This is useful for making columns line up.
 Example:
 ```python
 a = 123
 print (f"Hello {a:10}")
 ```

-Next, there is one extra feature.
-The `=` specifier can be used to expand an expression to:
+Next, there is one extra feature that can be useful during debugging.
+The `=` specifier can be used to expand an expression too:
 * Text of the expression in text form
 * An equal sign
 * Representation of the evaluated expression